mtumilowicz/terraform-basics-modules-workshop/README.md

             * understands dependencies between resources
             * can detect and correct configuration drift
                 * drift means real-world state of infrastructure =/= state defined in configuration
-                * note that cannot detect drift of resources that are not managed by terraform
+                * cannot detect drift of resources that are not managed by terraform
         * is a simple state management engine
     * packer
         * example: build AWS AMIs based on templates
+            * Amazon Machine Image (AMI) provides the information required to launch an instance
         * instead of installing the software after booting up an instance, you create an AMI with all needed software from a machine image
             * machine image = pre-configured operating system + software